productmindset/site/content/pages/workshops.md

 ---
 # LIVE WORKSHOPS

 We created the Product Mindset based on years of experience helping clients build world-class products, combined with best practices from Agile, Lean Startup and Design Thinking.

 It is a collection of values, principles and practices that guide every action and decision we take in building successful products.
-It helps align everyone on the team and beyond team so they can think, talk and execute as tightly-integrated unit.
+It helps align everyone on the team and beyond team so they can think, talk and execute as a tightly-integrated unit.

 ## WHAT WILL YOU LEARN